teddyxwx/Project-1/README.md

 To see why it is needed, lets imagine a scenario.

 You are developing an instant message app, OurChat, which can send and receive messages.
-Alice send a message "Hello World!" to Bob.
+Alice sends a message "Hello World!" to Bob.
 The message sent by the program would look like:

 ```